For more information on Brexit, go to the webpage of the Ministry of Foreign Affairs

 EU citizens and UK citizens, who move between the UK and EU after 1 January 2021, are covered by the EU-UK Trade and Cooperation Agreement.
 According to the agreement, EU citizens will be treated the same as citizens from non-EU countries in regards to their access to work in the UK.
 The same applies to UK citizens wishing to work in EU member states.
 The agreement however ensures the coordination of social benefits for EU citizens, who move to the UK after 1 January 2021 and vice versa for UK citizens in EU member states.
 The new rules largely corresponds to the rules that apply to EU working citizens within the EU.

 In order to be entitled to services under the Danish Act on Social Services, a person must legally reside in Denmark.
 This also applies to UK citizens.
-You can read about the rules of application for residence at the Ministry of Immigration and Integration.
 Services can include assistance to vulnerable children and adults, compensation to persons with disabilities and practical support for elderly persons.

-If you have any questions, you may contact the Ministry of Social Affairs and Senior Citizens, firstname.lastname@example.org
+If you have any questions, you may contact the Ministry of Social Affairs, Housing and Senior Citizens, email@example.com